brewchetta/071023-ph2-react-router/README.md

 - Understand what react-router as a package does
 - Create a configurable object
 - Implement routing for a main App page
-- Implement an error page for 404 pages
+- Implement an error page with useRouteError
-- Utilize the Outlet component
+- Utilize the Outlet component to show children in a wrapper
 - Understand the async / await syntax for fetching
 - Utilize the useLoader hook
 - Create pages with params using the useParams hook